 All our Basic Training Programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
 The Basic Training Curricula Renewal Project may result in the revision of requirements outside of this cycle.
 Changes to the training program that could substantially impact trainees will be implemented following an extended period of notice.
 Make sure that you're following the correct guidelines during your training.

 About the 2019 program requirements

 Prospective trainees must have:

-current general medical registration with the Medical Board of Australia if undertaking training in Australia, or medical registration with general scope of practice with the Medical Council of New Zealand (MCNZ) if undertaking training in New Zealand.
+- current general medical registration with the Medical Board of Australia if undertaking training in Australia, or medical registration with general scope of practice with the Medical Council of New Zealand (MCNZ) if undertaking training in New Zealand

 - discussed your application and received approval to apply for Basic Training from the hospital (or network) Director of Physician Education (DPE).
 The DPE’s approval is subject to selection processes, training capacity and/or performance of the prospective trainee.
-Australian trainees are required to have their online application approved by the DPE.
+Australian trainees are required to have their online application approved by their DPE.